Enjoy This Video Of Tiffany Haddish Cursing Out Everyone At A Haunted House

 Despite the constant terror, they make it through...only to be scared one last time when they think they're safe in the daylight.

-As Halloween night approaches, this isn't the last we're going to see of The Tethered out on the streets.
+As Halloween comes to an end, we're sure we'll see plenty of The Tethered on our feeds from last night.
 The good news, though, is that Tiffany Haddish proved that they will stay away as long as you never.
 Stop.
 Screaming.

 Advertisement